Hetton colliery railway

-The Hetton colliery railway was an 8 mi long private railway opened in 1822 by the Hetton Coal Company at Hetton Lyons, County Durham, England.
+The Hetton colliery railway was an 8 mi long private railway opened in 1822 by the Hetton Coal Company at Hetton-le-Hole, County Durham, England.
 The Hetton was the first railway to be designed from the start to be operated without animal power, as well as being the first entirely new line to be developed by the pioneering railway engineer George Stephenson.

 As originally built, the Hetton colliery railway ran between Hetton Colliery, which was roughly 2 mi south of Houghton-le-Spring, and a staithe (wharf) on the River Wear, from where the coal was conveyed further by boat.
 By its closure in 1959, it was recognised as being the oldest mineral railway in Great Britain.

 History

 Background

 At the beginning of the 19th century, Hetton was a very small village, located about 3.2 km south of Houghton-le-Spring.
 By this time, it was already recognised as being on the edge of an exposed area of coal which covered parts of Northumberland and County Durham; this motivated local landowner Thomas Lyon, as well as his son John Lyon, to prospect for deeper-running seams of coal on their own estate.
 While multiple attempts had identified the presence of coal, flooding and other difficulties complicated efforts to exploit it, while geologists of the period were often sceptical that meaningful amounts of coal existed at all, or speculated that they would be of such low quality and quantity that it would not be worth the effort.

-Based on the results of a favourable survey report in April 1816, the Hetton Coal Company was established three years later, becoming County Durham’s first major public company in the process; on 13 May 1821, the company signed a mining lease with Lyon.
+Based on the results of a favourable survey report in April 1816, the Hetton Coal Company was established as a partnership three years later, becoming County Durham’s first major company; on 13 May 1821, the company signed a mining lease with Lyon.
 The company’s management, which consisted largely of experienced colliers and local investors, quickly recognised that any large-scale extraction effort would necessitate a means of transporting this coal towards customers, which could be found in the vicinity of the city of Sunderland.
 Following a review of various options, it was decided that the use of a railway, which would run on an alignment between the colliery and the nearby River Wear, would be the most appropriate measure.

 Construction

-The pioneering railway engineer, George Stephenson, was recruited by the company to design the Hetton colliery railway, while his brother, Robert Stephenson, was appointed as the resident engineer to oversee its construction.
+The pioneering railway engineer, George Stephenson, was recruited by the company to design the Hetton colliery railway, while his son, Robert Stephenson, was appointed as the resident engineer to oversee its construction.
 The line was the first to be designed for being operated without the use of animal power for movement; instead, a combination of self-acting inclines, stationary engine-hauled inclines and locomotive working was used.
-Adopting a longer but flatter route for the line was deemed to have been less cost efficient than a shorter, more aggressively-inclined one, as this dispensed with numerous cuttings and embankments.
+Adopting a longer but flatter route for the line was deemed to have been less cost efficient than a shorter, more aggressively inclined one, as this dispensed with numerous cuttings and embankments.